 - Have sweated a lot after exercise

 In order for your body to function optimally, your total body water levels need to be in a tightly controlled range.
-If you don’t respond to the thirst sensation and drink, or you are unable to drink, or unable to keep fluids down, then mild dehydration can progress.
-Thirst isn’t always a reliable early indication for dehydration as well, so by the time you feel thirsty, you might already have mild dehydration.
+If you don’t respond to the thirst sensation and drink, or you are unable to drink, or unable to keep fluids down, then mild volume depletion can progress.

-What Does Dehydration Look Like in a Child?
+What Does Water Loss Look Like in a Child?

-Babies and children are not able to recognise or say they are thirsty in the same way, but you can recognise that they are dehydrated by the following symptoms and signs:
+Babies and children are not able to recognise or say they are thirsty in the same way, but you can recognise that they need more by the following symptoms and signs:

 - Dry mouth and tongue